SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/additional-configurations-reference.md

 Looking from the OpenTelemetry standpoint, [Fields](/docs/manage/fields) are a good match for the **Resource-level** attributes, while Log Record-level attributes are good fit for the [structured representation of the log via JSON](/docs/search/get-started-with-search/search-basics/view-search-results-json-logs), which is automatically supported by Sumo Logic Search.

-All **Resource-level** attributes are stored as fields. and any attributes that don't match a defined field will be skipped.
-You can check the list of ignored fields using the [dropped fields view](https://help.sumologic.com/docs/manage/fields/#view-dropped-fields).
-When a log contains attributes at the **Record-level** , they are stored as JSON, and if there is a body, it will be stored under the `log` key.
+All **Resource-level** attributes are stored as fields, and any attributes that don't match a defined field will be skipped.
+You can check the list of ignored fields using the [dropped fields view](/docs/manage/fields/#view-dropped-fields).
+When a log contains attributes at the **Record-level**, they are stored as JSON, and if there is a body, it will be stored under the `log` key.

 #### Examples